Compiling Quantum Circuits for Dynamically Field-Programmable Neutral Atoms Array Processors: SMT Constraints

 \section{SMT Constraints}

 Constraints in this subsection come from physics implications on the architecture (circuit-independent), or fundamental properties of quantum programs (circuit-dependent).
 Let us use $N$ for the number of qubits and $G$ for the number of gates.
 Note that in the constraints below, we use `$=$' to denote the operation that returns Boolean true if the l.h.s equals the r.h.s, and returns false otherwise. `$[A,B)$' means from $A$ to $B-1$.
-All the concrete examples are taken from \autoref{fig:2}.
+All the concrete examples are from \autoref{fig:2}, and the reader can plug in values from Appendix~\ref{ssec:json} for more examples.